Welcome to The Military Historical Society of Massachusetts

 of speaker presentations and photographs are available.

-In the1890's, one of the stated purposes of the Society was
+In the1890's, one of the stated purposes of the Society

-(as is described under the origins and
+Armory was built (as is described under the origins and

 background of the Society.
 The reading room and library

 The library and manuscript collection is now on permanent

-more about the collection | Visit
+more about the collection | Howard